 - You can play the material front to back in your sleep without a chart.

 - You’ve mastered the art to get into your music regardless of the stage mix.

 - You’ve studied the stage to capitalize on opportunities.

 You’re officially ready to channel your inner rockstar and maximize your true stage performance potential.

 Here is the list of 8 tips and tricks on stage.

-Again, keep in mind that the most important part of incredible stage presence is congruence.
+Again, keep in mind that the most important part of having an incredible stage presence is congruence.

 9. Don’t Move To The Music: Let The Music Move You

 This is the most critical yet challenging art form to master.
 The vast majority of your stage presence and dances should happen naturally with no conscious effort.
 Tips (1-9) put into habit should give you the building blocks and energy to let these dance moves and boss stage presence come to you naturally.

 I go into great detail with exercises for this tip and the rest of this article’s tips plus 14 more in my ebook coming out soon “The Art of Stage Presence: Musicians.”